Magnitude cohomology: Magnitude cohomology of finite graphs

 \begin{example}[The icosahedral graph] Let $G$ denote the graph obtained by taking the $1$-skeleton of the icosahedron.
-The computations in Appendix~A.4 of~\cite{HepworthWillerton} suggest that $G$ is diagonal.
-Assuming that $G$ is indeed diagonal, we may apply Corollary~\ref{corollary-diagonal}.
+Theorem~4.5 of~\cite{Gu} shows that $G$ is diagonal, so that we may apply Corollary~\ref{corollary-diagonal}.
 The result is that $\MH^\ast_\ast(G)$ is the path algebra of $G$ modulo the ideal generated by the `diamond moves' $xyz = -xy'z$ whenever $x,y,y',z$ form a diamond whose points are $x$ and $z$:

 \end{example}